phoe/in-nomine/README.md

 #### Function `NAMESPACE-BINDING-TABLE`

-Returns the binding hash table, or `NIL` if no binding mechanism is defined.
+Returns the binding hash table, or `NIL` if `BINDING-TABLE-VAR` is defined or no binding mechanism is defined.

 #### Function `NAMESPACE-DOCUMENTATION-TABLE`